CyberT33N/mocha.js-cheat-sheet/README.md

 ## withData
 - You can use withData to import strings, objects, classes etc. to test your describe block with multiple different scenarios
+- *IMPORTANT* - As it seems withData is not working with *before* & *beforeEach*.
+For this case you can use the second code example.
 ```javascript
 const leche = require('leche')
 const withData = leche.withData